GEM-benchmark/NL-Augmenter/transformations/noun_compound_paraphraser/README.md

 'After the ride on a bike, John stopped by the house for club activities.']
 ```

-The number of paraphrases to be replaced is specified by the `max_paraphrases`
+The number of paraphrases to be returned for each noun compound is specified by the `max_paraphrases`
 parameter (set to 1 by default).
 For example, the paraphrases of "club house"
 include "house for club activities", "house for club members", "house in which a club meets", etc.